 Who do you think has better knowledge and experience of mutual funds?

 Who do you think can make better decisions on mutual fund investments?

 How are you planning to invest?
 Through a financial planner or by yourself?

-As you would have read a little about the financial planners, you would now know if it’s worth investing through a financial planner or not.
+As you would have read a little about financial planners, you will now know whether it is worth investing in a financial planner or not.

 What is the benefit of having a financial planner?